phantomaton-ai/phantomaton-persistence/README.md

 The core of the Phantomaton Persistence module is the `storage` extension point.
 This extension point allows plugins to provide their own storage implementation, which can then be used by other parts of the Phantomaton system.

+The `storage` extension point is optional - if no storage provider is registered, it will resolve to `undefined`.
+This allows Phantomaton to function without a persistence layer, if needed.

 To define a custom storage provider, you can use the `plugins.define` helper:

 ```javascript